Language and gender: Deficit model (1970s)

-Dual Culture and Dominance Models (1980-1990s)
+Dual culture/difference and dominance models (1980–1990s)

-Dual Cultures is an approach of equality, differentiating men and women as belonging to different 'sub-cultures' as they have been socialized to do so since childhood.
+The dual cultures (or difference model) is an approach of equality, differentiating men and women as belonging to different 'sub-cultures' as they have been socialized to do so since childhood.
 This then results in the varying communicative styles of men and women.
 Deborah Tannen is a major advocate of this position.
 Tannen compares gender differences in language to cultural differences.
 Comparing conversational goals, she argues that men tend to use a "report style", aiming to communicate factual information, whereas women more often use a "rapport style", which is more concerned with building and maintaining relationships.
 Scholars including Tannen and others argue that differences are pervasive across media, including face-to-face conversation, written essays of primary school children, email, and even toilet graffiti.

 Dominance is an approach whereby women are seen as the subordinate group whose difference in style of speech results from male supremacy and also possibly an effect of patriarchy.
 This results in a primarily male-centered language.
 Scholars such as Dale Spender and Don Zimmerman and Candace West subscribe to this view.
 One of the most outstanding sentiments in these studies is the concept of power.
 Researchers have been trying to understand the patterns of language to show how it can reflect the power imbalance in society.
 Some of them believe that men have social advantages which can be seen in the men's usage of language.
 Also, some of them think that there are women's disadvantages in society which are reflected in language.
 For example, some feminist language researchers have tried to find how the advantages of men had manifested in language.
 They argue how, in the past, philosophers, politicians, grammarians, linguists, and others were men who have had control over language, so they entered their sexist thoughts in it as a means to regulate their domination.